Authorship Daily Challenge – Day 2

 Latest News

-- UKRIO publishes new guidance to support whistleblowers in research settings
+- UKRIO publishes new guidance to support responsible AI use in research

 (http://ow.ly/H3N150JsNSA)